drajer-health/eCRNow/README.md

 ## 2.1 SMART on FHIR Module: ##
 This module has the ability to collect patient and encounter context for the eCR reporting via SMART on FHIR Launch currently.
 Other launch mechanisms to collect the necessary context are being explored with EHR companies.
 The module authenticates using SMART on FHIR OAuth protocols.
 Once authenticated and authorized the module interacts with the EHR and queries for data that are needed to determine if a patient report for COVID reporting should be triggered.
 This is done by a set of queries called “Trigger Queries”.
 Once a patient qualifies and an eICR has to be created, the module queries the EHR for the necessary data to create the eICR.
 The queries used to collect data for creating an eICR are called “Loading Queries”.
 Currently the app supports FHIR DSTU2 and the queries used are based on the [Argonaut Data Query Implementation Guide Version 1.0.0](https://www.fhir.org/guides/argonaut/r2/).
 The app also supports FHIR Release 4 and the queries are based on [US Core STU3 Release 3.1.1 based on FHIR R4](
 This module has the ability to collect patient and encounter context for the eCR reporting via SMART on FHIR Launch currently.
 Other launch mechanisms to collect the necessary context are being explored with EHR companies.
 The module authenticates using SMART on FHIR OAuth protocols.
 Once authenticated and authorized the module interacts with the EHR and queries for data that are needed to determine if a patient report for COVID reporting should be triggered.
 This is done by a set of queries called “Trigger Queries”.
 Once a patient qualifies and an eICR has to be created, the module queries the EHR for the necessary data to create the eICR.
 The queries used to collect data for creating an eICR are called “Loading Queries”.
 Currently the app supports FHIR DSTU2 and FHIR R4.
 The FHIR DSTU2 queries are based on the [Argonaut Data Query Implementation Guide Version 1.0.0](https://www.fhir.org/guides/argonaut/r2/).
-The FHIR Release 4 queries are based on [US Core STU3 Release 3.1.1 based on FHIR R4](http://www.hl7.org/fhir/us/core/).
+The FHIR Release 4 queries are based on [US Core STU3 Release 3.1.1 based on FHIR R4](https://www.hl7.org/fhir/us/core/).

 ## 2.2 ERSD Module: ##
-TThis module ingests the trigger code definitions and timing parameter definitions for eCR reporting.
-These definitions are published using the Electronic Reporting and Surveillance Distribution (eRSD) transactions and profiles which are outlined and described in the [eCR FHIR IG version 1.0.0](http://hl7.org/fhir/us/ecr/).
+This module ingests the trigger code definitions and timing parameter definitions for eCR reporting.
+These definitions are published using the Electronic Reporting and Surveillance Distribution (eRSD) transactions and profiles which are outlined and described in the [eCR FHIR IG version 1.0.0](https://hl7.org/fhir/us/ecr/).
 The ERSD module uses FHIR Release 4.

 ## 2.3 ECA Module: ##
 The ECA module implements a very primitive light weight Event, Condition, Action model to handle the different events in the eCR reporting workflows.
 The current workflows handle the following events and actions.